 If you are looking for more action, Long Beach is full of diving schools and travel agencies that offer snorkeling tours.
 The prices for diving here are among the cheapest in the whole of Southeast Asia and the diving trips will definitely not disappoint you.
 You can see amazing fishes and even some little sharks but the true highlight is seeing turtles under water.

-In order to reach the Perhentians and the Long Beach, you have to take a 40-minutes boat journey from Kuala Besut.
-Many of the accommodations (especially the budget options) on the island are not bookable online, so make sure to get there early and find a suitable accommodation on-site.
+In order to reach the Perhentians and the Long Beach, you have to take a 40-minutes boat journey from Kuala Besut (full instructions are here).
+It’s definitely worth the journey to this beautiful Malaysian beach.

 Teluk Pauh Beach, Perhentian Islands

 The Perhentian Islands are well known for having some of the best marine life for snorkelling in Southeast Asia.
-And to date, I can say I have yet to find anywhere more abundant and diverse when it comes to the beach at Teluk Pauh Beach.
-It’s the perfect location for Malaysia snorkelling off the beach
+And to date, I can say I have yet to find anywhere more abundant and diverse then when it comes to the beach at Teluk Pauh Beach.
+It’s the perfect location for Malaysia snorkelling off the beach and it’s no secret that the Perhentians are home to some of the best beaches of Malaysia.

 A short swim from the shoreline, we spotted five, ten… thirty species of fish, including lots of clownfish, a stonefish, as well as a ray.
 We later joined a snorkelling tour of the Perhentian islands, only to be somewhat disappointed until the final stop at ‘turtle point’, which literally sits just a stone’s throw from our bungalow balcony on this beach.